LTU-RAI/SubTGraph/README.md

     config = yaml.safe_load(file)
 ```

-The initial basic configuration that can be chosen in the YAML file is the repository path, the random generation seed and the number of generated worlds that want to be generated.
+The initial basic configuration that can be chosen in the YAML file is the random generation seed and the number of worlds that want to be generated.
+The repository path needs to be updated to the folder where this repository has been cloned.

 ```
-repository_path: '/home/fernand0labra/rai-subtgraph'
+repository_path: '/home/fernand0labra/rai-subtgraph'   ### !!!
+UPDATE WITH YOUR PATH!!!

 generation_seed: 11
 generation_n_worlds: 1
 ```

 #### Level Visualization & Selection
-TODO
+During the generation at each level, the user can define the following flag to visualize in the terminal the topology that has been randomly created and choose whether to keep or remake it.
+Three examples of terminal printed topologies are shown below.
 ```
 generation_level_control: True
 ```
 <img src="imgs/Figure7.jpg"/>

 #### Asset Selection
+This repository uses mesh assets from the [DARPA SubT World Challenge](https://subtchallenge.gazebosim.org/home).
+In a similar fashion as their [World Generator](https://github.com/osrf/subt/wiki/World-Creation-Tutorial), this tool utilizes **anastomotic (type 'a')** or **rectilinear (type 'b')** meshes.
+For each connection type (node, corner, junction, etc.) a selected subset has been considered and within this selection, the user can comment the specific meshes that should not be used.
+In this way, the controllability of the appearance of the mesh is allowed.

 ```
 generation_tile_type: 'b'